gorup/tobytcp/README.md

 ```

 ## Disclaimer
-This little library has not been heavily tested, and I would avoid using it in a 'production' environment.
-This has just been a `rust` and `tcp` learning experience for me, and it is used in a tiny project I'm working on.

-Also I don't think it works on `32` bit machines..
+This little library has tests around the protocol and the `TobyMessenger`, but I would not use it in production service(s) just yet.
+The [bugs/todos section](#known-bugs-/-todos) details the specifics.

 ## Known Bugs / Todos
 In no particular order:
-- 32 bit machines might work, but probably not if the data is over `u32::max`
+- 32 bit machines may or may not work, never tested.
-- It prints to `stderr` when something breaks, which is kind of ugly
-- It doesn't hang up TcpStreams properly, it just kind of stops working if the stream is broken
-- Uses experimental `try_from`
+- Uses `as` to cast to/from `usize`, which I believe is safe, but might not build on all platforms?
+- Make it threadsafe, i.e. implement `send` and `sync`.
+Ideally, you could just pass around a `TobyMessenger` object anywhere and send messages as you please and trust it, but now you need to `Arc<Mutex<..>>` it.

 ## License
 The University of Illinois/NCSA (National Center for Supercomputing Applications) Open Source License